 Several generous sprinkles each (or to taste): coriander, ginger, allspice, chili powder and/or cayenne

 1/2 tbsp. of oil

-Meanwhile, rinse quinoa and cook in a large pot with water for about 15-20 minutes, or until fluffy and moist, but no longer a sticky glob.
+Meanwhile, rinse quinoa and cook in a large pot with water for about 15-20 minutes, or until fluffy and moist, but no longer sticky.
 While quinoa is cooking, sauté garlic in oil for a few minutes, then add chopped apples.
 Or simply throw the apples, coated in a bit more oil and seasonings, in the same roasting pan with the squash.
 (I usually give the squash a 10 minute head start while I start the quinoa and chop the apple.)

 Mix apples, squash, and quinoa together, mix in a little oil and a few splashes of vinegar, adjust seasoning to taste, and enjoy!